What is Employment?

 Curricular Practical Training (CPT)

-You must be registered full-time before considering a Co-op internship or any other work experience.
+You must be registered full-time before considering a CAPX internship or any other work experience including fieldwork and apprentice/student teaching.

 What is Curricular Practical Training?